openstack/whitebox-tempest-plugin/README.rst

    git clone https://github.com/redhat-openstack/tempest

+2. cd tempest

-2. Install Tempest in a virtualenv.
+3. Install Tempest in a virtualenv.
 If you have `tox` installed, you can use this nifty trick from inside the Tempest directory.
 Don't forget to source the virtualenv after installation:

    tox -e py27 --notest
    source .tox/py27/bin/activate

+4. cd ..

-3. Clone the plugin repo.
+5. Clone the plugin repo.

    git clone https://github.com/joehakimrahme/RHOS-Tempest-Plugin

+6  cd RHOS-Tempest-Plugin

 4. Install the plugin inside the same virtualenv as above:

    python setup.py install

+5. cd ..

 5. Generate the tempest.conf file, using the wonderful downstream `config_tempest.py` tool: